scholnicks/isbndb/README.md

 isbndb
 ======

-Library for interacting with the isbndb REST endpoints.
+Java Library for interacting with the isbndb REST endpoints.
 There is a default 1 second interval betweeen calls, which is enforced as a minimum.

 * Download from : [hhttp://www.scholnick.net/isbndb/isbndb.jar](http://www.scholnick.net/isbndb/isbndb-1.0.0.jar)
 * JavaDoc : <http://www.scholnick.net/isbndb/api-doc>